MatejGolian/accessibilityOverlay/README.md

 Overlay := AccessibilityOverlay() ; Create a new overlay object Overlay.AddHotspotButton("Button 1", 120, 180, FocusButton, ActivateButton) ; Add a button that will get clicked at the coordinates specified once it's activated and make it trigger the "focusButton" and "activateButton" functions
-Overlay.AddHotspotButton("Button 2", 180, 180, FocusButton, ActivateButton) ; Add a second button
+Overlay.AddHotspotButton("Button 2", 180, 180, [FocusButton, FocusButton2], [ActivateButton, ActivateButton2]) ; Add a second button that triggers 2 focus functions and 2 activate functions

 #HotIf WinActive("ahk_exe notepad.Exe") ; Restrict the script to Notepad